Parliamentary.ai

 Description

-• Bribery of foreign public officials: Bribing a foreign public official to influence their actions to obtain or retain business or advantage.
+• Bribery of foreign public officials: Bribing foreign officials to obtain or retain business is also a crime (Section 6).

 Government Spending